eduardom4020/backend-challenge-1/README.md

 }
 ```

-This is the model of the single user (shared resource):
+This is the model of the user (shared resource):
 ```json
 {
   "balance": 0